 - Investigate the shifting consumer and changing landscape of food retail

-- Examine the levers and key decisions required to run a food retail company and work as a team to turnaround a struggling chain of stores
+- Examine the levers and key decisions required to run a food retail company and work as a team to turn around a struggling chain of stores

 - Get a peek into Wall Street’s view of the food and CPG sectors